-The Ivar Huitfeldt Class frigates are being built by Odense Steel Shipyard for the Royal Danish Navy.
-Three frigates are scheduled to enter service between 2012 and 2013.
+The Ivar Huitfeldt Class frigates were built by Odense Steel Shipyard for the Royal Danish Navy.
+Three frigates entered into service between 2012 and 2013.
 The class is preceded by Niels Juel corvette.
 It is the navy’s largest acquisition project to date.

 The keel for the first ship in the class, Iver Huitfeldt (F 361), was laid in June 2008 and launched in March 2010.
 The frigate was transferred to the Defence Acquisition and Logistics Organisation (FMT) in January 2011 for testing.
 The second frigate, Peter Willemoes (F362), was laid in March 2009 and launched in December 2010.
 The third and final ship, Niels Juel (F363), was laid in December 2009.

 The seven-deck monohull design features 15 watertight sections.
 It has been designed to reduce radar signature, infrared radiation, underwater noise and magnetic signature to make the ship as invisible as possible to an enemy.

 The Iver Huitfeldt Class design is an evolution of the Absalon Class developed by the navy and Odense Steel Shipyard (OSS).

 The exterior is easily distinguished from Absalon Class as the Iver Huitfeldt is one deck lower, and lacks an internal multipurpose deck (flex deck).
 The chimney’s design has been changed to prevent excessive steam impact of SMART-L radar.

 The design protects the crew from contamination.
 The frigate is divided into six hazard zones.
 All the zones are equipped with separate filters to protect the crew against chemical, radioactive or biological weapon attacks and airlocks are provided between them.

 The frigates were constructed simultaneously in the same dock in a phased manner.
 The first phase included assembly of all welded steel blocks into a ship platform, while civil equipment was installed by the shipyard and its subcontractors in the second phase.

 Following delivery from the shipyard, the frigates sailed to Naval Station Korsor where military installation work took place in the final phase.